Working at Garlogie Mill

 Then there are the stories of twins Alexander and William Norrie born in 1824 in Echt.
 They were the children of Alexander & Catherine Norrie, along with Jane born in 1826 and James born in 1832, (his twin brother John dying in 1836).
 Alexander and William spent almost their entire working lives at Garlogie Mill, both working as wool spinners.
 The family lived at No 1 Garlogie cottages until about 1861.
 Alexander was apparently deaf from an early age and never married.
 He died in 1917 aged 93 and is buried in Skene.
 William had 7 sons and 1 illegitimate daughter (Isabella Bissett) in 1861.
 He died in 1912 aged 87 at Balblair, Midmar and is also buried in Skene.
 1 Garlogie Cottages is the first building on the right as you drive into what is now the Garlogie Village Hall car park.

 Eric Thomson was the Caretaker for the Garlogie Mill Powerhouse Museum and Garlogie Village Hall for too many years to count, finally retiring in mid-2020.
 It is believed that he lives in the same cottage as the Norrie family lived until about 1861.
-Eric has always taken a great interest in beam engine and power turbine matters and is a mine of local information.
-He is a wonderful man and a great character.
+Very sadly, Eric passed away in February 2023.
+He always took a great interest in beam engine and power turbine matters and was a mine of local information.
+He was a wonderful man and a great character.